Tsarius13/Job-Listing-Scraper/README.md

 Creating a UI to replace the usage of user prompts and generate a better experience for users

-Scripting the program to run off command lines

 Packaging program into an executable once above tasks are completed

 Optimizing an Android specific version and possibly creating an app around it